j1018y/Arkanoid_fpga/README.md

 ## Introduction

 **Arkanoid** is a block-breaking game where the player uses a paddle to keep a ball in play and destroy bricks.
-In this project, we aimed to recreate a basic yet fun version of Arkanoid on FPGA hardware.
+In this project, we aimed to recreate this game on FPGA hardware.

 ---